 The agent is a software package that developers install in their servers or applications (based on how the agent is designed) and its goal is to collect relevant informations about application behavior and performance.

-These informations are sent to the remote platform that analyze that data, generate visual charts to help developers easily understand what’s happening in their applications, and it’s able to send alerts to developers if something goes wrong.
+These informations are sent to the remote platform that analyze that data, generate visual charts to help developers easily understand what’s happening in their system, and it should be able to send alerts to developers if something goes wrong in a convenient way.

 What they are not